Elynad/ft_select/README.txt

 - If 'esc' is pressed, free everything and quit
 - Check window size and print list consequently
 - Print an error if the environment is empty
+- If the last elem of the list is deleted, free everything and quit

 -- BONUS --